November 21

 He said, “No, I’m serious.”

-Late afternoon, I followed the wood-painted signs down a gravel road pulling my four-door sedan into a grassy parking area, one last spot between a tractor and an unhitched flatbed trailer.
+Late afternoon, I followed the wood-painted signs down a gravel road and pulled my four-door sedan into a grassy parking area, one last spot between a tractor and an unhitched flatbed trailer.
 The white lodge with black shutters looked like a well-kept family home, pieces of folk art scattered across an expansive lawn: a rusted antique wheelbarrow of flowers, a colorful metal rooster.
 John wore a trucker hat and khaki’s, sturdy chin, like an off-season Jim Harbaugh.
 He was directing a crew of three, thick-neck types in denim and tan work boots.
 I walked toward them, soft hands in my Kuhl pockets, when from nowhere a galloping German shepherd emerged on a beeline for me.

 “Felix, no!”
 John called, and like that, the dog whirled, vanishing with the thick necks.